 - Ensures quality of software development: underlining processes and best practices.

-- Research the latest technologies, products, and frameworks: taking advantages of the expertise of its members and understanding its impact in the company´s operation.
+- Research the latest technologies, products, and frameworks: taking advantage of the expertise of its members and understanding its impact on the company's operation.

-- Dictate seminars, workshops and short courses training for Hexacta's engineers: they spread the best practices and knowledge to the IT community by writing whitepapers publications, research studies and actively participating in the development communities.
-They also have their own Blog with technical articles.
+- Dictate seminars, workshops, and short courses training for Hexacta's engineers: they spread the best practices and knowledge to the IT community by writing whitepapers publications, research studies, and actively participating in the development communities.
+They also have their Blog with technical articles.

 - Control the correct use of definitions in each project.